mit-han-lab/6s965-fall2022/notes/lecture-06-janicey.md

 - Deterministic Binarization: directly computes the bit value based on a threshold, usually 0, resulting in a sign function.
 - Stochastic Binarization: probability of -1 or +1 is determined by some function using global statistics or the value of input data.
     - e.g. in Binary Connect(BC), probability is determined by a hard sigmoid function.
-    - this becomes harder to impelement as it requires the hardware to generate random bits when quantizing
+    - this becomes harder to implement as it requires the hardware to generate random bits when quantizing

 Minimizing Quantization Error in Binarization
 - Can scale by a constant value.
 Binary Weight Network (BWN) does this and performs significantly better than BinaryConnect.